 This function allows to obtain a constant, reproducible RPM although environmental operating conditions may change.
-Adjustment is obtained by controlling metering and the instant when the injection is started, based on processed information received from the sensors. if battery voltage dips below normal values, the ECU increases engine RPM to improve the charge obtained from the alternator.
+Adjustment is obtained by controlling metering and the instant when the injection is started, based on processed information received from the sensors. if battery voltage dips below normal values the ECU if battery voltage dips below normal values, the ECU increases engine RPM to improve the charge obtained from the alternator.